jeffmay/angular-ts-seed/README.md

 We can simplify this by creating a single `reference.ts` file with all the files referenced in the order that the need to be concatenated in the resulting JavaScript file.

+If you are working within Angular on the same app, you don't really need to use CommonJS or RequireJS as you can just concatenate all your code into a single file (which is a good practice anyhow) and save on the module load time.
 TypeScript also has a way to make external modules if you need to load them asynchronously.
-To convert your app into an AMD module, you can use the [GruntTS](https://github.com/basarat/grunt-ts) plugin to generate an AMD loader.
+You can convert your app into an AMD module, you can use the [GruntTS](https://github.com/basarat/grunt-ts) plugin to generate an AMD loader as well as the definition file.
+Then when you want to share code between different modules, you would specify separate GruntTS tasks and add the separate code base's definition file to the dependent project's reference file.
-If you are working within Angular on the same app, you don't really need to use CommonJS or RequireJS as you can just concatenate all your code into a single file (which is a good practice anyhow) and save on the module load time.
+The dependent project's task will kick off the build of the project it depends on, so that you can now import the AMD module in your TypeScript code with the type signature generated from all the public code in your AngularTS project.

 There are other benefits to using file concatenation, such as implicit Angular wiring using modules.
 Checkout this great introductory video that explains the